mossssama/androidMVCdemo/README.md

 # androidMVCdemo
-Demo for How to use Android MVC in android in Java language
+Demo for How to use MVC architecture pattern in android using Java language

 [1] **Model** is the model class
 [2] **View** is the view that display data like editText,textView,listView